Election & Voter Information

-Candidates must be registered to vote in the Town of Los Gatos at the time nomination papers are issued by the Office of the Town Clerk.
+Candidates must be registered to vote in the Town of Los Gatos at the time nomination papers are issued by the Office of the Town Clerk Administrator.
 To be a registered voter in the Town, one must reside in the incorporated area of the Town of Los Gatos and be a U.S. citizen 18 years of age or older.
-To ensure this qualification is met, the Office of the Town Clerk will verify voter registration status with the County of Santa Clara Elections Office before issuing nomination papers.
+To ensure this qualification is met, the Office of the Town Clerk Administrator will verify voter registration status with the County of Santa Clara Elections Office before issuing nomination papers.

-For more information on filing, please contact the Clerk Administrator at (408) 354-6834 or Clerk@LosGatosCA.gov and by referring to the Town of Los Gatos Candidate's Guide.
+For more information on filing, please contact the Town Clerk Administrator at (408) 354-6834 or Clerk@LosGatosCA.gov and by referring to the Town of Los Gatos Candidate's Guide.

 California Elections Code allows registered voters to submit arguments in favor of or against any measure/initiative being submitted to the voters.

 To file an argument in favor of or against a measure that has been placed on a ballot, please complete and submit the Declaration of Author(s) of Arguments or Rebuttals and an electronic copy of text of argument in Microsoft Word.

 If an author of an argument would like to authorize any other person to author/sign the rebuttal (if appropriate), written authorization is required.
 Please complete and submit the Rebuttal Signer Authorization and an electronic copy of text of argument in Microsoft Word.

 Rebuttal arguments are allowed only when both a direct argument for AND against a measure are filed.